leosantanaoliva/Formula1_Data_analysis/README.md

 ## Guiding Questions

-1. what is the distribution of driver nationalities in this dataset?
-2. what does it take to be a champion in each decade?
+1. what does it take to be a champion in each decade?
-3. Who is the the greatest driver of all times?
+2. Who is the the greatest driver of all times?

-## Data Extraction & Migration

-## Data Cleaning and Transformation
-## Data Analysis
 ## Conclusion

 ## References